manassaloi/manassaloi.github.io/_posts/2020-01-21-aristos-apollo-lumos-pm-coaching.markdown

 With this I started the first 3 batches for my experimental PM coaching program.
 Experimental because I am just doing it as a one off thing for free.
 I wanted to do something good for the world and this was my way of helping people who wanted to get into Product but had no clue how to

-I am sharing the study plan for Aristos here because quite a few people DM'ed me asking for the same
+I am sharing the study plan for Aristos here because a few people DM'ed me asking for the same

 **Topics to cover in this program:** Case studies, Data, Strategy, Prioritisation/Roadmapping, Tech